 Until 2012, the state limit on general damages was set at $350,000.
 However, in 2012, the Missouri Supreme Court overturned the ruling on the basis of the right to trial by jury.
 There is currently no limit to the amount of special or general damages you can be awarded by the court.

-Call Popham Law and Speak With Experienced Medical Malpractice Attorneys in Kansas City, MO
+Call The Popham Law Firm and Speak With Experienced Medical Malpractice Attorneys in Kansas City, MO

 Because medical malpractice is a highly-specialized and technical field, we encourage you to only hire attorneys who specialize in such cases.
-The attorneys at Popham Law are such lawyers, with over 100 years of combined legal experience and hundreds of successful jury trials giving testament to our ability.
+The attorneys at The Popham Law Firm are such lawyers, with over 100 years of combined legal experience and hundreds of successful jury trials giving testament to our ability.
+Call us today.